enso-org/enso-archive/doc/design/semantics/semantics.md

 language that is strict.

 - Statements in Enso are evaluated as soon as they are bound to a name.
 - This means that arguments to a function are always evaluated before the function is applied.
 - Statements are _only_ evaluated when they contain fully-applied function applications.
 Otherwise they return curried functions.

+> The actionables for this section are:
+>
+> - Make this far better specified.

 ### Optional Suspension
 Laziness, however, can often be quite useful for defining certain kinds of API.
 To that end, Enso provides support for optional laziness, more specifically optional _suspension_, through the built-in `Suspended` type.

 - When a type `a` is wrapped in a `Suspended`, it is turned into a thunk.
 - A value of type `Suspended a` may be forced to execute the suspended computation and thereby obtain an `a`.

+> The actionables for this section are:
+>
+> - Make this far better specified.